Camp Hill railway station: History

 The first station at Camp Hill, then near the outskirts of Birmingham, was opened as Birmingham Camp Hill in 1840 by the B&GR to serve as their temporary northern terminus.

 After an agreement was reached with the London and Birmingham Railway, the line was extended to terminate at the latter's centrally located Birmingham terminus.
 Services switched termini on 17 August 1841, and the station was closed to passengers.
 As goods traffic had started operating on the line from April that year, the site of the B&GR terminus at Camp Hill was converted into a goods terminus.
 Now located on a short spur, it was renamed Camp Hill Goods.
 A short time later on 15 November 1841 a newly-constructed passenger station was opened just south of the spur, also named Camp Hill.

 From 1867 to 1904, it was known as Camp Hill and Balsall Heath.
 The name of the station reverted back to Camp Hill in 1904.

 Because of the necessity for a reversal at New Street (which replaced Curzon Street as the northern terminus in 1854), many trains on the Midland Railway line from Derby continued to use Camp Hill until New Street was extended in 1885 and connected to the Birmingham West Suburban Railway (BWSR).
 This also resulted in the stretch from Kings Norton to Camp Hill becoming a branch line, being renamed the Camp Hill line after its eponymous former terminus.

 The station and line closed to passenger traffic on 27 January 1941.
-Camp Hill Goods station continued operating until the 1960s, however it has since been turned into an industrial estate.
+Camp Hill Goods station continued operating until the 1960s.
+It has since been turned into an industrial estate.